Diimide

-Diimide, also called diazene or diimine, is a compound having the formula (NH)2.
+Diimide, also called diazene or diimine, is a compound having the formula HN=NH.
 It exists as two geometric isomers, E (trans) and Z (cis).
 The term diazene is more common for organic derivatives of diimide.
 Thus, azobenzene is an example of an organic diazene.

 Synthesis

 A traditional route to diimide involves oxidation of hydrazine with hydrogen peroxide or air.

 Alternatively the hydrolysis of diethyl azodicarboxylate or azodicarbonamide affords diimide: